 If a student, employee, or their household members have a known exposure or have tested for COVID-19, you must report this information to the School immediately by contacting the School nurses or your daughter’s Division Director.
 The confidentiality of the diagnosed student, family member, or employee will be maintained.
 The School will contact the Virginia Department of Health (VDH) for further guidance, with each situation being evaluated on a case-by-case basis.
-What do I need to know about exposure, close contact and quarantine?

 In order to protect your privacy, we request that you only notify the school nurses and/or the divisional director when your daughter has a presumed exposure or will be tested for COVID.
 Our school nurses will guide you through the process for testing, quarantine, and contact tracing based on VDH recommendations.

-- The student should quarantine at home.
+The student should quarantine at home.

-- Parents should report their child's absence (not the COVID testing) as you normally do through the divisional attendance office emails or phone numbers.
+Parents should report their child's absence (not the COVID testing) as you normally do through the divisional attendance office emails or phone numbers.

 • KNOWN EXPOSURE Notification will be sent to the parents of girls who were in close contact with a confirmed positive COVID case.
 Just because your daughter was in a class with a confirmed COVID case does not automatically mean she has known exposure.
 There is a complex set of guidelines from the VDH that we review on a case-by-case basis to determine exposure levels.